luapower/nw/nw.md

 Check if the app is active.

-#### `app:activate()`
+#### `app:activate([mode])`

-Activate the app, which implies activating the last window that was active before the app got deactivated.
+Activate the app, which activates the last window that was active before the app got deactivated.

-On Windows, this only flashes the window on the taskbar instead of popping it up in user's face.
-OSX and Linux don't have this feature, so calling activate() on these platforms is very, very rude.
+The `mode` arg can be:

+  * 'alert' (default; Windows and OSX only; on Linux it does nothing)
+  * 'force' (OSX and Linux only; on Windows it's the same as 'alert')
+  * 'info'  (OSX only; on Windows it's the same as 'alert'; on Linux it does nothing)

+The 'alert' mode: on Windows, this flashes the window on the taskbar until the user activates the window.
+On OSX it bounces the dock icon until the user activates the app.
+On Linux it does nothing.

+The 'force' mode: on Windows this is the same as the 'alert' mode.
+On OSX and Linux it pops up the window in the user's face (very rude, don't do it).

+The 'info' mode: this special mode allows bouncing up the dock icon on OSX only once.
+On other platforms it's the same as the default 'alert' mode.

 #### `app:was_activated()`